The-OpenROAD-Project/OpenROAD/src/dpl/README.md

 ## Regression tests

-There are a set of regression tests in `/test`.
-For more information, refer to this [section](../../README.md#regression-tests).
+There are a set of regression tests in `./test`.
+Refer to this [section](../../README.md#regression-tests) for more information.

 Simply run the following script: